tonyhasson/SnakeRL/README.md

 I built a Reinforcement Learning model that teaches an agent through game exprience how to play snake (and play it quite well).

-##Information about the files:
+## Information about the files

 * SnakeGame.py - contains the snake game logic and environment.
 * agent.py - contains the structure of the agent.
 * model.py - contains the Q-net logic.
 * main.py - the main program which connects all of these programs together.

-##Information about the model:
+## Information about the model

+# Model :
-* Model - DQN.
+DQN.

+# Layers :
-* Layers :   13 -> 255 -> 3 .
+13 -> 255 -> 3 .

+# The input:
-** The input is 13 parameters describing the state of the game:
+13 parameters describing the state of the game-
-** danger: danger_straight,danger_left,danger_right
+* danger: danger_straight,danger_left,danger_right.
-** current direction of snake: up,left,down,right
+* current direction of snake: up,left,down,right.
-** apple position: up,left,down,right
+* apple position: up,left,down,right.
-** apple-snake manhattan distance
+* apple-snake manhattan distance.
-** timeout- 200 turns without eating apple == GameOver
+* timeout- 200 turns without eating apple == GameOver.

+# The output :
-* The output is 3 options of an action : turn left,turn right or continue straight.
+3 options of an action -
+* turn left.
+* turn right.
+* continue straight.

-* Learning rate : 0.0083
+# Learning rate :
+0.0083

-* Discount rate : 0.9
+# Discount rate :
+0.9

+## Learning Process

-* The agent might make random actions until game 30,afterwards it plays only by knowledge of previous games.
+* The agent might make random actions until game 30,afterwards it plays only by knowledge of previous games.(Exploration/Explotation Trade Off)

 * Exprience replay is used after every agents move,feeding to the network a batch consisting of 6 random states saved in memory.